NTI-Gymnasieingenjor/Cafeteria-skylt/README.md

 ## Tests

-There is automated tests made with selenium.
+There are automated tests made with selenium.

 [Tests](Documentations/tests.md)